Have you nailed down your SaaS sales process?

 Customer self-service

-This model has the potential to bring in a lot of revenue while keeping costs low.
-In a self-service model, your customers understand what value your product offers, how to buy it, and how to use it without consulting a salesperson or customer service rep.
+This model has the potential to generate significant revenue while keeping costs low.
+In a self-service model, customers understand the value of your product, how to buy it, and how to use it without consulting a salesperson or customer service rep.

 The self-service model keeps the price and complexity low because you don’t have to hire as many developers to create the product or salespeople to sell it.
 However, in order to reach your revenue goals, your sales volume will need to be very high.